sybrew/the-seo-framework/readme.txt

 	* TODO All admin actions have been moved into an admin action handler.
 		* This massively reduces the plugin memory heap size of this plugin on the front-end.
 		* This changes the admin `init` (not `admin_init`) action initialization from priority `0` to priority `1`.
 			/
+			* TODO consider using priority -1 rather than affecting multiple switches.
+	/
 	* TODO All front-end actions have been moved into a front-end action handler.
 		* This massively reduces the plugin memory heap size of this plugin on the back-end.